econ-ark/Life-Cycle-Prime-Time/docs/life-cycle-prime-time.md

 ## The Baseline Academic Model

-We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while ignoring how returns to saving work.
+We begin by describing the optimal consumption-saving problem over the life cycle for a consumer, focusing on the dynamics of their income while temporarily setting aside how returns to saving work.
 After we have finished describing the basic life cycle model, we will augment it to add optimal portfolio choice between a safe asset and a risky asset (like the stock market) with a higher expected rate of return.

 (basic-cs)=